netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

   Please apply the following replacements:

   * XXXX --> the assigned RFC number for this draft
-  * YYYY --> the assigned RFC number for {{!I-D.ietf-netmod-system-config}}
-  * 2025-05-15 --> the actual date of the publication of this document
+  * 2026-01-12 --> the actual date of the publication of this document

 # Conventions and Definitions